 Look for the commonalities and differences.
 What do you like about their emails in general?
 What do you dislike?
 How would you make them better?
 If you were a regular customer, would you want any particular options added?
 You may suddenly notice there’s something important that everyone else is missing.
 In this case, you could start a trend by embracing it.

 Or perhaps you’ll notice slight shifts that indicate a change coming.
 You could spot a marked increase in the use of video production quality.
 This means that companies intend to invest heavily in video content to embed in their emails.
 You would then have the choice of being among the first to go along with it or figuring out a way to be different (e.g. using animated video instead of real-world footage).

 3. Run short-term campaigns to allow broad adaptability

 Lastly, if you’re going to be in a position to leap on new digital marketing trends, you need your marketing to be as flexible as possible.
 That means running short-term campaigns using agile sprints.
 You can come up with long-term tactics.
 This should only be done if you implement them in succinct bursts with plenty of chances to review the work you’ve done and make useful alterations.

 If you do this correctly, then you’ll be capable of changing course much more rapidly than your rivals can.
 This will give you the opportunity to iron out the wrinkles and benefit from the fresh angle while they’re still trying to wrap up their now-outdated campaigns.
 Bring all these things together.
 Track digital marketing tools.
 Conduct industry research.
 Get ready to pivot.
 If you do these things, you’ll have a great shot at being among the first to embrace a powerful new email marketing trend.

-This guest blog article was written Rodney Laws.
-He is an eCommerce platform specialist and online business consultant.
+This guest blog article was written by Rodney Laws, an eCommerce platform specialist and online business consultant.
 You can get his advice for free by visiting Ecommerce Platforms.
-For more tips and advice, contact to Rodney on Twitter @EcomPlatformsio.
+For more tips and advice, contact Rodney on Twitter @EcomPlatformsio.